Hattix.co.uk PC Hardware Collection

 Western Digital 1988- WD began in the HDD business when its business strategists saw which way the wind was blowing.
 Western Digital had been in the market much longer, but designed hard disk drive controller cards.
 These were ISA cards which would implement a low-level bus (e.g. the ST412 bus).

 The bus was derived from the floppy disk drive controller bus, via the Shugart ST1000, to become the ST412.
-This provided raw signals to a HDD, how to move its stepper motor, the waveforms to record to the media, and so a controller card to generate these signals and interface the drive to the bus.
+This provided raw signals to a HDD, how to move its stepper motor, converted digital data to the waveforms to record to the media.
+When reading, it would use the "cylinder, head, sector" data to position the reading head, and decode the waveform back to the original data, piping that back to the host.
+The controller card did all of this and interfaced the drive to the system bus.
 IBM sourced the cards for the PC/XT from Xebec and the PC/AT from Western Digital.
 The ST412 bus had two connectors, a control and a data and could, in theory, run four drives on the same bus.

 This didn't change WD's business model as much as one might think, however.
 It still relied heavily on third party suppliers: It now manufactured HDDs, but the controlling components had been assembled and specified by WD, not manufactured by WD.
 Until the late 1990s, a WD mechanism was a mish-mash of third party components, meaning WD's drives always lagged behind Seagate and IBM, both of whom had in-house R&D.

-WD progressed in fits and starts in the 1990s as its various suppliers produced new and better motor controllers, read channels, microcontrollers, etc. WD didn't have magnetoresistive heads until 1998, did a weird 5,200 RPM until the Caviar 2.1 series hit 5,400 in 1998.
+WD progressed in fits and starts in the 1990s as its various suppliers produced new and better motor controllers, read channels, microcontrollers, etc. Patents had to expire or be licensed before WD's suppliers could use them.
+WD didn't have magnetoresistive heads until 1998, did a weird 5,200 RPM until the Caviar 2.1 series hit 5,400 in 1998.
 WD slotted between Seagate and Quantum.
 Seagate's drives were similar performance but cheaper, Quantum was similar price but faster.
 I usually preferred the Quantum Fireball EX for performance-oriented builds, or, a little later, the Samsung Spinpoint V4300 where cost was a concern.

 In the late 1990s, WD fell so far behind that it contracted out design and production to IBM: The IBM Deskstar 22GXP was also known as the Western Digital Expert!
 They were so close that it took a well trained eye to tell the difference without looking at the label.
 It was an exceptional drive, however.